 B is for Buckwheat.
 Despite its name buckwheat is not wheat at all but is actually related to rhubarb.
 It is deliciously nutty and is thought to help reduce cholesterol and reduce the risk of high blood pressure.
 Gluten free, a source of protein and magnesium.
 It's a great grain to try out.

 B is also for Bulgur Wheat.
-Extremely nutritious with plenty of dietary fibre to support healthy digestion and help regulate blood sugar levels.
-It is a source of fibre and low in fat.
+A nutritious grain with plenty of dietary fibre to support healthy digestion and help regulate blood sugar levels.
+It is naturally low in fat and a source of protein.
 We have a great Tabbouleh recipe that uses it.

 C is for Couscous.
 Regular couscous is made from semolina wheat, whilst the wholegrain variety is made with the whole grains of durum flour.
 Wholegrain couscous is low in fat and is a source of iron which can help maintain a healthy immune system.